Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 For more information, annual reports, regional insights dashboard, and the data and improvement tool, visit NHS Benchmarking Network.

-Diabetes profiles
+Diabetes profile

 Diabetes happens when a person's blood sugar level becomes too high.
 There are 2 types of diabetes: